If there is a Canada Post labour disruption:

 Families who are receiving SSAH can be reimbursed for 3 types of categories.

-Help with everyday support to make it easier to join community and home activities (like special clothes, items that support the child's sensory needs, extra lessons, tools for learning, and programs for social skills).
+Help with everyday support to make it easier for the child to join community and home activities (like special clothes, items that support the child's sensory needs, extra lessons, tools for learning, and programs for social skills).
 For example:

 • support that helps the child with their daily routines